Skip to content

 You can do this with stencils, too.

 I’ve noticed that when I use the whole stencil, it shows ugly edges sometimes.
-But if I use it only partly, I lose those edges and my design looks more natural and that it really belongs to the page.
+But if I use it only partly, I lose those edges and my design looks more natural and that it belongs to the page.
 And doesn’t look like it’s a world on its own.

-Tip #6: Reusing stencils
+Tip 6: Reuse stencils

 When you’re done with your stencil, clean it in a quick-witted way.
-Take a piece of paper or open another art journal page, put the used stencil onto the paper and clean it with a wet cloth by pushing the paint inside the stencil.
+Take a piece of paper or open another art journal page, put the used stencil onto the paper, and clean it with a wet cloth by pushing the paint inside the stencil.
 This way, you’ll get another stencil design by using the leftover paint.

-Don’t overthink this process, just clean the stamp, don’t worry how you clean it or where exactly.
+Don’t overthink this process, just clean the stamp, don’t worry about how you clean it or where exactly.

 Later, when you go through your journal to start a new page, you’ll discover that page where you cleaned the stencil, and it might just surprise you with new ideas.